BenayounP/AndroidMovieDataBase/documentation/Meta/DevDiary.md

 Found a nice medium post about life cycle and allow app to refresh screen onResume.
 Began to work on tests and fake classes in data Layer

 ### 26/09/22
-And I tried to test my data classes so I needed to test some flow methos.
-Not easy at all....(maybe Turbine can help?)
+And I tried to test my data classes so I needed to test some Flow methods.
+Not easy at all....(maybe [Turbine](https://github.com/cashapp/turbine) can help?)